dillpickckle/Robot-Arm-/README.md

 No screws or bolts.
 Mapping every fastener would have cluttered the file without adding useful information.
 The BOM and assembly guide list what goes where.

 No electronics.
-The Teensy, TMC2209s, buck converters, and other PCBs aren't modeled — I couldn't find accurate CAD for them and the manufacturers don't publish dimensioned drawings.
+The Teensy, TMC2209s, buck converters, and other PCBs aren't modeled — I couldn't find accurate CAD for them, and the manufacturers don't publish dimensioned drawings.
 I'll update these once I have the parts in hand to measure.

 Planetary gearbox mounting points are approximate.
 The manufacturer doesn't specify them.
 Also getting updated once I can measure them myself.